 SLU Family and Community Medicine Ranks in Top 20 for NIH Funding

-Jeffrey Scherrer, Ph.D., professor of family and community medicine and research director for the department, says a robust research program, a strong culture of development and mentorship, and the support of Joanne Salas, director of biostatistics at the AHEAD Institute, has led to funding success.
+Jeffrey Scherrer, Ph.D., professor of family and community medicine and research director for the department, explained that the robust research program, strong culture of development and mentorship, and support of Joanne Salas, director of biostatistics at the AHEAD Institute, has led to funding success.

-Scherrer says the research division is heavily interested in mental health and the impact of pain on a person’s health outcomes.
-He adds the goal remains to increase recruitment and engagement of research staff, which allows the department to help structure support for clinical faculty to pursue their research interests.
+Scherrer said the research division is heavily interested in mental health and the impact of pain on a person’s health outcomes.
+Its goal remains to increase recruitment and engagement of research staff — allowing the department to help structure support for clinical faculty to pursue their research interests.

 Gebauer is using geospatial information science and electronic medical records to study how neighborhood walking can impact osteoarthritis.
-The five-year grant totals $777,525 and will fund Gebauer’s research in knee osteoarthritis and how barriers to low-cost intervention can impact patients.
+She received a five-year grant totaling $777,525 that will fund research in knee osteoarthritis and how barriers to low-cost intervention can impact patients.

-Bello Kottenstette is studying the effectiveness of a motivational interviewing intervention to address substance use prior to pregnancy.
-The five-year grant totals $866,710 and will fund Bello-Kottenstette to adapt and test the evidence-based pre-pregnancy intervention, CHOICES, for use among incarcerated women with illicit polysubstance use.
-The pilot study will take place at the St. Louis County Jail with women of childbearing age in a 90-day substance use disorder treatment program.
+Bello-Kottenstette is studying the effectiveness of a motivational interviewing intervention to address substance use prior to pregnancy.
+The five-year grant totals $866,710 and will fund her adaptation and testing of the evidence-based pre-pregnancy intervention, CHOICES, for use among incarcerated women with illicit polysubstance use.